elunna/hackem/hackem_changelog.md

 - [x] Got rid of the BODY spell class in SlashEM, moved to the Escape spells
 - [x] Got rid of the PROTECTION spell class in SlashEM, moved to the CLERIC spells
+- [x] Got rid of the CLERIC spell class and created a NECROMANCY spell class to support the new spin on the Necromancer role.
+The spells from the CLERIC school have been distributed among the other schools as appropriate.
 - [x] Increased available max spells by 10 (Added 0-9 for spell list letters)
 - [x] Spellbook weights are now based on their level
 - [x] Spellcasting while wearing body armor will negatively affect your spell success rate.